pumascript/puma/README.md

 ## PumaScript meta-functions

 PumaScript allows the construction of meta-functions.
-This meta-functions can be used to run introspection into normal runtime scripts or to re-write portions of the program.
+These meta-functions can be used to run introspection into normal runtime scripts or to re-write portions of the program.

 To declare a meta-functions just add a comment with "@meta" keyword before the function declaration.